Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device-template.md

 If you have added capabilities, you should save them.
 Device templates have two main concepts: **Save and Publish**.

 - **Save**: "Save" changes to the device template.
 However, the changes are not applied to the device.
-- **Publish**: "Publish" changes and saves to actually apply them to devices.
+- **Publish**: "Publish" actually applies the saved changes to the device.

-If a device template is assigned to a device and the contents of the device template are changed and saved, the device is not affected.
+If a device template is assigned to a device and the contents of the device template are changed and only saved, the device is not affected.
 The device still determines whether the data is modeled against the previously published device template.
 Only when the device template is published, the criteria for judging data changes. <br/>
 After adding all the capabilities, click the **Save** button to save the changes.
 It is not yet actually applied to the device.

 <div>